BoringCode/BoringCMS/README.md

 So I have created BoringCMS.
 It is a selector based content management system with support for plugins.
 Yes, it is on the rough side.
 I'm still learning about what is best practice and what isn't.
-My hope is that someone smarter then me can take the idea and code and turn it into something awesome.

 ## What's coming soon?
 Well for one thing detailed documentation.
 Oh, and cleaner code.